What Happens During Your 30 Day Escrow Period

 On your end, you’ve already done the heavy lifting.
 Now it’s time to sit back and wait for your settlement date.
-Because you’ve already submitted all the necessary paperwork there’s really not much more for you to do except wait.
-But once that signed contract was submitting, the wheels really begin to turn from not just your lender but various third party service companies as well.
+Because you’ve already submitted all the necessary paperwork there’s really not much more for you to do except waiting.
+But once that signed contract was submitting, the wheels really begin to turn from not just your lender but various third-party service companies as well.

 Once the lender has completed the loan package, it then goes to the lender’s underwriter.
 At this stage in the 30 day escrow you’re probably looking at about 5-10 days in.
 Again, depending upon loan volume, your loan could be approved in a day or two.
 I will be able to update you on current underwriting times.
 There may be some additional items needed or questions answered during the underwriting process, so respond promptly to any queries.

 When your loan is completely approved and all loan conditions satisfied, loan papers will be prepared.
 If you haven’t locked in your loan, it’s time to do so now.
 Even though you’re in your 30 day escrow period, your loan papers cannot be printed until your rate is locked in.
 Your loan documents will be digitally transmitted to your settlement agent.
 The settlement agent will put together a final tally of closing costs as well as your down payment for a final figure.
 You will attend your settlement and sign your closing papers.

-Finally, it’s also a good idea to sign your papers a few days before your official closing date and your 30 day escrow period ends.
+It’s also a good idea to sign your papers a few days before your official closing date and your 30 day escrow period ends.
 If there are any issues or questions, that gives you enough time to address any issues and still close on time.
 When both the buyers and sellers have signed, the settlement agent returns to the closing papers to the lender who will review the signed paperwork.
 On the settlement date listed on the contract, the lender will release the funds on the final day of the 30 day escrow period.